-Before contacting any of the following please ensure you know your caravan or motorhome serial number.
+Before contacting any of the following please ensure you know your caravan serial number.
 For caravans this is the last 10 digits if the CRIS number (like SWG0123456).
-For motorhomes this is the unique MH number (like MH01234).

 The Swift Command Tracker monitoring station can be contacted on 0345 6027302.
 The stations operates 24 yours a day 7 days a week.